DER

 TREANOR:

-Michael Charles TREANOR was born c1816 in Desertmartin, Derry Ire to Charles TREANOR & Margaret O’REGAN on 28Aug 1838 in Glasgow Scotland he married Margaret GIBSON.
+Michael Charles TREANOR was born c1816 in Desertmartin, Derry Ire to Charles TREANOR and Margaret O’REGAN on 28Aug 1838 in Glasgow Scotland he married Margaret GIBSON.
 They returned to Londonderry, Derry, where several children were born before they emigrated to NSW Australia in 1841.
 MCT had secured employment as a lay teacher in early catholic schools t Wollongong, then Gosford, Hartley, Sutton Forest, Penrith, And Sally’s Flat near Bathurst, NSW.
 Kay

 McElwee/Laverty/O’Neill/Hansen: